 Some of the training techniques that these guys ensure would put most people on the floor in a heap and some are just plain crazy.

-Let’s check out Samurai first.
-Samurai is part of most of the Japanese martial arts, including horse back riding and the use of swords and spears.
-Samurai practiced the ancient form of Tenshin Shoden Katori Shinto-Ryu and required Samurai apprentices.
+Let’s check out the Samurai first.
+The Samurai class practices many of the Japanese martial arts, including horse back riding and the use of swords and spears.
+Samurai practiced the ancient form of Tenshin Shoden Katori Shinto-Ryu in their training of apprentices.
 They had to develop their focus and resilience to the highest degree possible.
 To do this, they would sit nude in the snow or stand under an icy waterfall, while ignoring the pain and discomfort.

 Muay Thai training is known as the art of eight limbs.
 The fighters use their fists, knees, elbows and shins to beat their opponent into a bloody pulp.
 The primary focus of the training is in the shins.
 Training requires repeated kicking of things like, tree trunks or to have other students continuously kick their shins.